 required to enroll in one of the TRAIL MAPD plans if they and their covered dependents are all enrolled in Medicare Parts A and B.

 Remaining in your current State health plan is not an option.
 If you do not complete the online enrollment process or call the MyBenefits Service Center by your enrollment deadline, the State will assume you do not want your State of Illinois TRAIL MAPD health insurance and will terminate your medical, prescription drug and vision coverage.
 If your State medical and prescription coverage is terminated, you will have only Original Medicare for your medical coverage.
 To obtain additional coverage you may enroll in a Part D prescription drug plan for prescription drug coverage, reenroll in the State-Sponsored TRAIL plan throughout the plan year with coverage effective the first of the month following your enrollment request or enroll during your next annual TRAIL MAPD Enrollment Period.
 Your dental coverage, if enrolled, and life insurance coverage will remain in place.

 • Your current health plan may cover services that Original Medicare does not cover.
 Medicare Advantage plans are required to cover all services covered by Original Medicare.
-In order to be covered, the service must be considered medically necessary and in certain cases, meet Medicare guidelines for approval.
+To be covered, the service must be considered medically necessary and in certain cases, meet Medicare guidelines for approval.
 Some services have limits to how often they can be obtained.